alexcat3/Block-Builder/glfw/README.md

   I relied heavily on the [Learn OpenGL Tutorial](https://learnopengl.com).
 Much of the code that directly manipulates graphics was copied from this tutorial, however, the class structure and main logic of the program are original.

 The program uses the GLFW graphics library, the GLAD driver library, and the stb_image library.
+It uses textures from the original
+Minecraft game.

 ### Grade
 #### Main Program